tmtsoftware/esw-gateway-ui-example/docs/src/main/flows/subscribe-event.md

 That's all we needed to do for adding an Subscribe Event feature!!!

-Not, let's simulate an backend publishing some events and see them reflecting on UI in real-time.
+Now, let's simulate an backend publishing some events and see them reflecting on UI in real-time.

 ## Publish events using esw-shell